Updated Wednesday, 26 February, 2014

 NEW PRE-SCHOOL IN GOUDHURST

-The new Goudhurst Village Pre-school will be opening its doors for 2 - 5 year olds in the local area and beyond on Wednesday January 8th 2014.
+The new Goudhurst Village Pre-school has opened its doors for 2 - 5 year olds in the local area.
 All 3 - 5 year olds are eligible for 15 hours' free Early Years educational funding.
-Sessions will be from 9 a.m. to 12 p.m. and the cost will be £4.50 per hour (£13.50 per session), with an optional £3 lunch club until 1 p.m., Monday to Friday.
+Sessions are from 9 a.m. to 12 p.m. and the is £4.50 per hour (£13.50 per session), with an optional £3 lunch club until 1 p.m., Monday to Friday.
 A minimum of two sessions per child, per week, are required.

 BOUNDARY COMMISSION FOR ENGLAND